August 22, 2021

-A webinar presenter could be a force-multiplier for the success of your event, but if they aren't prepared, it could be a disaster.
-Follow this simple checklist to make sure things go smoothly.
+A guest presenter could be a force-multiplier for your event, but if they aren't prepared, it could be a disaster.
+Follow this simple presenter success checklist.

 This can be a very big step for many companies.
 You may have been successful at building up a decent audience for your webinar program and are, therefore, rightfully cautious about the idea of bringing in a guest to hold the reins.